AtlasOfLivingAustralia/bie-index/doc/nameology/conventions.md

 * **scientificNameAuthorship** Contains the authors names, without parentheses, quotation marks or ballet shoes.
 Keeping with the conventions, faunal authorship is *author, year* and floral (and other) authorship is just *author*.
 We do not used parenthesised names, since it makes name matching somewhat difficult; this may need to change.
+* **nameComplete** A non-DwC term used to contain the correct combination of scientific name and author.
+In some cases, the author may not be tacked onto the end, for example *Senecio productus subsp. productus* with author *I.Thomps.* has a nameComplete of *Senecio productus I.Thomps. subsp. productus* This is because the species ended up being revised.
 * **namePublishedIn** If assembled from indivudal reference fields, then the resulting reference roughly follows the APA reference style.